 From childhood to adulthood, Joel has only known Temple Beth Israel to be the Synagogue where he has celebrated, prayed and gathered with friends and family.
 He is glad to be back home.
 Joel has served as the Chief Executive Officer of the non-profit organization AHM Youth and Family Services for the last 28 years.
 He is also president of the Connecticut Youth Services Association.
 He also serves on a number of statewide commissions and boards through his work in the non-profit sector and on juvenile justice causes.

-Norman has served as the president of the Preservation Society since 2014.
-Norman is a founding partner of Berman Tabacco, a Boston law firm specializing in Securities Fraud class actions and has practiced law for forty years.
+Norman served as the president of the Preservation Society from 2014 through 2018.
+A founding partner of Berman Tabacco, a Boston law firm specializing in Securities Fraud class actions, he has practiced law for forty years.
 He lives in Newton, MA.
 Norman was born in a displaced persons camp in Germany after World War II.
-His parents, both Holocaust survivors, met and married in the camp and settled on a sixty acre farm in nearby Moosup, Connecticut and were among the early members of the Temple.
+His parents, both Holocaust survivors, met and married in the camp and settled on a sixty-acre farm in nearby Moosup, Connecticut and were among the early members of the Temple.

 Norman grew up speaking Yiddish at home.
 Today he sings in the Yiddish Chorus of the Boston Workmen’s Circle.
 Norman’s father, Misha (Morris) led High Holiday and Shabbat services at Temple Beth Israel for many years.